Eyes Dry As We Age

 If your dry eye symptoms remain after trying over-the-counter lubricants, then Dr. Erin Papp can provide a more comprehensive examination and discuss with you some more effective treatments than those available at the local drugstore.

 With aging comes wisdom, and with wisdom comes booking your next eye exam at Luxe Vision and Optical.
-Don’t let dry eye symptoms reduce your quality of life — let us help you find relief.Our practice serves patients from Worthington, Dublin, Delaware, and Columbus, Ohio and surrounding communities.
+Don’t let dry eye symptoms reduce your quality of life — let us help you find relief.Our practice serves patients from Powell, Lewis Center, Delaware, and Columbus, Ohio and surrounding communities.